hyperpigmentation treatmentS in Snellville, GA

 ✔ Certain medications + genetics (pigment-prone skin types)

-Who Pigment Correction Is For?
+Who Pigment Correction Is For

-✔ Dark spots that won’t fade
+✔ Dark spots that don’t fade

 ✔ Uneven skin tone or patchy discoloration

-✔ Post-acne marks (PIH) from past breakouts
+✔ Post-acne marks (PIH)

 ✔ Sun spots or heat-triggered discoloration

-✔ Skin that pigments easily after irritation (waxing, picking, harsh products)
+✔ Skin that pigments easily after irritation

 _edited.png)